bmlt-enabled/bmlt-server/CONTRIBUTING.md

-# Contributing to the BMLT Root Server
+# Contributing to the BMLT server

 For general information about BMLT, including ways to contribute to the project, please see [the BMLT website](https://bmlt.app).

-This file contains information specifically about how to set up a development environment to work on the root server.
+This file contains information specifically about how to set up a development environment to work on the server.
 We want the server code (as well as code for the other project core elements) to continue to be of high quality, so prospective developers should have a solid grounding in good software engineering practice.
 In other words, making changes to the server code with the intent to contribute them back to